-The nature of our bodies have built in mechanisms to internally produce and absorb energy, as well as physical responses to expel energy that our bodies have absorbed and/or processed and no longer require.
+The nature of our bodies have built in mechanisms to internally produce and absorb energy, as well as physical responses to expel energy that our bodies have absorbed and/or processed and no longer have use for or require.
 These responses, known as instinctive reflexes, are true for all human beings regardless of race, nationality, economic status, age, or any other variance of uniqueness.

 Like instinctive reflexes, each of us has a developed survival strategy, an automatic response to perceived or actual threats to our being or ego.
-Whether one’s survival strategy is flight, fight, freeze, or appease, the physiological and neurological results are the same- dilated pupils, goose bumps, sweating, increased blood pressure, increased heart rate and widen bronchial passages, and the assertion of the amygdala that simultaneously shuts down the neo-cortex, the part of our brain that controls higher functions like logic and reason.
+Whether one’s survival strategy is flight, fight, freeze, or appease, the physiological and neurological results are the same- dilated pupils, goosebumps, sweating, increased blood pressure, increased heart rate and widen bronchial passages, and the takeover of the amygdala that simultaneously shuts down the neo-cortex, the part of our brain that controls higher functions like logic and reason.

 Let’s put all of this into context… Imagine you are walking down a busy street.
 You are in a spectacular mood as the sun is shining and the birds are singing.
 You’re on your merry way and, all of a sudden, someone bumps into you.
 Hard.
 And without breaking their stride, they bark something accusatory at you as you absorb the hit and have instantly been triggered into your survival strategy.
 Now, you are not so merry.
 Now, you may even be angered, upset, or even scared but regardless, there is an electric tension that has you alert and has dramatically shifted your mood.
 This transfigured energy is now yours with the potential of passing it along to someone else you have an intentional or unintentional interaction with either on the street or wherever you were heading.